 - Using breathing exercises to help anxiety

-8. Learn about how to help others
+7. Learn how to help others

 The constant negative news of the global pandemic can be emotionally draining and may leave you feeling that you would like to contribute some positivity to the world.
 Even with the lockdown restrictions there are things you can do online to help others.
 Across Ireland there are people and causes that need your support and educating yourself on the issues can be a good place to start.
 Read our articles about some of the issues we feel passionate about: